Mindblownserver/Inconsistent-Spritesheet-spacing-Fixinator/README.md

 ## Requirements

 - **ImageMagick** (`magick` command) installed and on your PATH
-- Input spritesheet with **non-transparent frames** on a transparent background (connected-components needs opacity contrast to detect each frame)
+- Input single row spritesheet with frames on a transparent background

 ## Usage